apollographql/apollo-client/docs/source/api/react-apollo.md

 - `[document]`: Document is a required property that accepts a GraphQL subscription created with `graphql-tag`’s `gql` template string tag.
 It should contain a single GraphQL subscription operation with the data that will be returned.
 - `[variables]`: The optional variables you may provide that will be used with the `document` option.
 - `[updateQuery]`: An optional function that runs every time the server sends an update.
 This modifies the results of the HOC query.
 The first argument, `previousResult`, will be the previous data returned by the query you defined in your `graphql()` function.
 The second argument is an object with two properties. `subscriptionData` is result of the subscription. `variables` is the variables object used with the subscription query.
 Using these arguments you should return a new data object with the same shape as the GraphQL query you defined in your `graphql()` function.
 This is similar to the [`fetchMore`](#graphql-query-data-fetchMore) callback.
-Alternatively, you could update the query using a [reducer](http://dev.apollodata.com/react/cache-updates.html#resultReducers) as part of the [options](http://dev.apollodata.com/react/queries.html#graphql-options) of your `graphql()` function.
 - `[onError]`: An optional error callback.

 In order to update the query's store with the result of the subscription, you must specify either the `updateQuery` option in `subscribeToMore` or the `reducer` option in your `graphql()` function.